How can I develop a healthy social life at college?

 Anorexia nervosa is characterized by self-starvation and extreme weight loss either through restriction, over-exercising, or through bingeing and purging.
 Starvation can cause harm to vital organs such as the heart and brain, can cause nails, hair, and bones to become brittle, and can make the skin dry and sometimes yellow or covered with soft hair.
 In females, menstrual periods can become irregular or stop completely.

 What is bulimia nervosa?

 People with bulimia nervosa eat large amounts of food within a two-hour period of time (also called bingeing) at least two times a week and then vomit (also called purging), use laxatives or diet pills, or exercise compulsively.
 They feel out of control while eating, as though they cannot stop eating.
-Because many people that “binge and purge” maintain their body weight, they may keep their problem a secret for years.
+Because many people who “binge and purge” maintain their body weight, they may keep their problem a secret for years.
 Vomiting can cause loss of important minerals, life-threatening heart arrhythmia (irregular heartbeat), damage to the teeth, and swelling of the throat.
 Bulimia can also cause irregular menstrual periods.